 As swimmers advance through the groups, the concept of being part of team becomes more and more important.
 The coaching staff works to stress ideas of being accountable to one another, supporting one another, and developing bonds with one another.

 To look like a team we have to dress like a team.
 What the kids and coaches wear at meets is very important.
-We expect all of our swimmers to wear Wave gear- T-shirts, caps, sweats, etc.
+At meets all of our swimmers must wear Wave team T-shirts, caps, and suits.

 Verbal support of teammates during both meets and practice is stressed by the coaches as we feel it makes a big difference in creating a positive supportive atmosphere where every athlete can succeed